How do you decide which online jewelry buyer pays the most — and is the safest?

 In short: For quick sales of modest jewelry or gold or silver, CashforGoldUSA is a solid choice for fast money and a trustworthy service.

 You can also sell your gold and silver jewelry, coins, silverware (and dental work!) through CashforGoldUSA, the parent company (which has nothing to do with the scandal-ridden Cash4Gold, which was embroiled in lawsuits and scandal for its 2009 Super Bowl ads).

 Where to sell jewelry: Worthy

-By far, the most advanced online jewelry buyer is Worthy.com. which we recommend for diamond and other fine jewelry that worth at least $1,000 — the minimum value they accept.
+By far, the most technologically advanced online jewelry buyer is Worthy.com. which we recommend for diamond and other fine jewelry that worth at least $1,000 — the minimum value they accept.

 Unlike other sites, Worthy is a marketplace and sells your jewelry, watch or diamond on an online auction — which ensures that you truly receive the highest market price (because it is a market of hundreds of buyers from all over the world who determine the price — not just one jeweler).

 How to sell jewelry online with Worthy.com:

 - Go to Worthy.com, and get a free estimate for your engagement ring, earrings, watch/timepiece, bracelet or other diamond or fine gold or gemstone jewelry.

 - After you enter your information, Worthy will send you a free, insured FedEx or USPS mailer that you can track online.
 In a few days you will receive a free GIA certified appraisal with all the specifications of your item, and an estimate of how much your item will receive in auction.